 She took it lightly, standing up.
 He walked her to the centre of the room.
 He slipped the wedding ring off of her hand, smiling at her.
 He held it at the end of her finger.

-"I, André Harris, take thee, Victoria Vega, to be my lawful wedded Wife, to have and to hold from this day forward, for better for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death us do part."
+"I, André Johnathon Harris, take thee, Victoria Louise Vega, to be my lawful wedded wife, to have and to hold from this day forward, for better for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death us do part."

 Tori smiled at him, she couldn't help but do so.
 He was reciting their wedding vows.